openshift/cluster-support-bot/README.md

 ## Development Environment
  * go to slack.com and create a new workspace.
 For example, "< your name >"
  * create your account and set your password
  * go to https://api.slack.com/apps and create a new development app.
-Name can be something like "< yourname > proactive support".
+Name can be something like "< yourname > cluster support".
 Choose the workspace you just created.
  * click on the app name and go to Bot Users.
-Add a development bot, for example, "proactive-support-bot"
+Add a development bot, for example, "cluster-support-bot"
  * click on OAuth & Permissions and install the bot to your workspace
  * copy the Bot User OAuth Access Token and export it to SLACK_BOT_TOKEN: